 FAMILY MEDIATION IN PORTUGAL

-If the parties access family mediation before bringing an action, and if an agreement is reached, they should request the Civil Register Office of their choice to approve the agreement.
-Such agreements may cover matters concerning the spouses (e.g. divorce, maintenance payments between the spouses, family home, use of the surname of the ex-spouse) and matters concerning the children (e.g. agreement relating to parental responsibility attached to a divorce agreement or agreement for maintenance payments for adult offspring).
-Before approval by the registrar, the Public Prosecutor's Office (Ministério Público) will issue an opinion on the agreement, insofar as it relates to parental responsibility for minors.
+If the parties access family mediation before bringing an action, and if an agreement is reached, they should request the civil register office of their choice to approve the agreement.
+Such agreements may cover matters concerning the spouses (e.g. divorce, maintenance payments between the spouses, family home, use of the surname of the ex-spouse) or matters concerning the children (e.g. agreement relating to parental responsibility attached to a divorce agreement or agreement for maintenance payments for adult offspring).
+Before approval by the registrar, the Public Prosecutor’s Office (Ministério Público) will issue an opinion on the agreement, insofar as it relates to parental responsibility for minors.

-If mediation takes place before bringing an action to court and if its sole purpose is to agree on parental responsibility for minors (without an enclosed divorce agreement or judicial separation), the parties will have to request the competent court to approve the agreement.
+If mediation takes place before bringing an action to court with the sole purpose of agreeing on parental responsibility for minors (without an attached divorce or legal separation agreement), the parties will have to request the appropriate court to approve the agreement.

 If family mediation takes place while a judicial action is pending, it will proceed as follows:

-- In accordance with Article 272(4) of the Code of Civil Procedure, the parties may also request to stay the proceedings by mutual agreement for a period of three months and access mediation of their own initiative.
+- In accordance with Article 272(4) of the Code of Civil Procedure, the parties may also request to stay the proceedings by mutual agreement for a period of 3 months and, during that time, access mediation of their own initiative.

 If an agreement is reached through mediation while proceedings are pending in the cases described above, the parties must request its approval by the court.

-Actions concerning family matters that fall under the competence of the public registrar must be brought with the prior agreement of both parties, otherwise they will fall under the competence of the courts.
+Actions concerning family matters that fall under the jurisdiction of the civil registrar must be brought with the prior agreement of both parties, otherwise they will fall under the jurisdiction of the courts.
 For that reason, access to mediation at the initiative of the parties can be useful before initiating the proceedings.
-After initiating the proceedings in the civil register office, Article 14(3) of Decree-Law No 272/2001 of 13 January 2001 states that the registrar should inform the spouses seeking divorce of the existence of mediation services.
-This provision allows the parties, while the divorce proceedings by mutual consent are pending at the civil register office, to access mediation to reconcile the spouses or to review the agreement relating to parental responsibility, attached to the divorce agreement, when there is a motion from the Public Prosecutor's Office to that effect.
+After proceedings are initiated in the civil register office, Article 14(3) of Decree-Law No 272/2001 of 13 October 2001 states that the registrar should inform the spouses seeking divorce of the existence of mediation services.
+This provision allows the parties, while the divorce proceedings by mutual consent are pending at the civil register office, to access mediation to reconcile the spouses or to review the agreement relating to parental responsibility, attached to the divorce agreement, when there is a motion from the Public Prosecutor’s Office to that effect.

-Choice of the public or private mediator, duration and cost of mediation
+Choice of public or private mediator, duration and cost of mediation

-As a general rule, family mediation has a maximum length of three months, based on the principle contained in Article 272(4) of the Code of Civil Procedure.
-Only in exceptional and justified cases can mediation exceed this period.
+As a general rule, family mediation may last a maximum of 3 months, in accordance with Article 272(4) of the Code of Civil Procedure.
+Only in exceptional and duly justified cases can mediation exceed this period.

-In order to access public mediation, the parties should contact the Alternative Dispute Resolution Office (Gabinete de Resolução Alternativa de Conflitos) of the Directorate-General for Justice Policy (Direcção Geral da Política de Justiça) and request a pre-mediation session.
+To use public mediation, the parties should contact the alternative dispute resolution office (Gabinete de Resolução Alternativa de Conflitos) of the Directorate-General for Justice Policy (Direcção Geral da Política de Justiça) and request an appointment for a pre-mediation session.
 The session can be booked by telephone, by email or via an online form.
 In the public pre-mediation session, a mediation protocol is signed between the parties and the mediator.
 A time period will be set, sessions will be scheduled and the procedural rules explained.